"Fog In My Throat" (1974/1976)

 Flammus sometimes said that he wasn’t a killer by choice.
 But sometimes he deceived himself and sometimes he lied.
 And also these things happened regularly in his trade, and he took what satisfaction he could from them.
 His satisfaction from killing, however, was always encased in a separate horror and fear of his own: “What if I also am killed today?”

-It is a characteristically Catholic way of representing grace in art, perhaps just as Catholic as the crucifix, with its refusal to look away from the broken body of Christ on the Cross.
+It is a characteristically Catholic way of representing grace in art, almost as Catholic as the crucifix, with its refusal to look away from the broken body of Christ on the Cross.
+Of Christian things that won't be clear on this, Lafferty wrote,

 Away in the loveable west, On a pastoral forehead of Wales, I was under a roof here, I was at rest, And they the prey of the gales; She to the black-about air, to the breaker, the thickly Falling flakes, to the throng that catches and quails Was calling "O Christ, Christ, come quickly": The cross to her she calls Christ to her, christens her wildworst Best.
 The majesty! what did she mean?
 Breathe, arch and original Breath.
 Is it love in her of the being as her lover had been?
 Breathe, body of lovely Death.
 They were else-minded then, altogether, the men Woke thee with a we are perishing in the weather of Gennesareth.
 Or is it that she cried for the crown then, The keener to come at the comfort for feeling the combating keen?